marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/enable-and-customize-preprocessing.rst

   and the result of preprocessing.
 Both kinds of output go to the standard output file.

-.. index:: dN

-.. index:: preprocessor, debugging

-.. index:: debugging, preprocessor
+.. index:: dN, preprocessor, debugging, debugging, preprocessor

 .. option:: -dN

   Like :option:`-dD`, but emit only the macro names, not their expansions.

-.. index:: dU

-.. index:: preprocessor, debugging

-.. index:: debugging, preprocessor
+.. index:: dU, preprocessor, debugging, debugging, preprocessor

 .. option:: -dU